 Heartworms are spread by mosquitos so all dogs are at risk of contracting this potentially fatal disease.
 All of our dogs are on monthly heartworm preventative year-round and all of our adopters must sign a contract agreeing to continue this practice along with regular testing.
 In addition to the adoption fee, first time dog owners will be required to submit a $100 heartworm deposit.
 The $100 deposit is fully refundable after the adopter has taken the dog to a qualified veterinary clinic for a general health check and purchased at least a 6 month supply of heartworm preventative.
 This must be done within two weeks after the adoption is finalized.
 A refund check will be mailed to the adopter after confirmation of the vet visit and heartworm preventative purchase.

-We do our best to respond to all inquiries within 24 hours of receiving them.
+Canine Lifeline is an all-volunteer organization.
+We do our best to respond to all inquiries within 48 hours of receiving them.
 Please note that our response to you may not come from a Canine Lifeline email account.
 Often times replies are made directly by the person fostering the dog from their personal email account.
-If you don’t see a reply within the 24 hour time frame, please double check your spam folder first.
-If you find nothing there, then please send an email inquiry to: firstname.lastname@example.org.
+If you don’t see a reply within the 48 hour time frame, please double check your spam folder first.
+If you find nothing there, then please send an email inquiry to: email@example.com.